 Narcissistic Personality Disorder is more common than you think.
 It's identifiable firstly by understanding certain individuals struggle with humility.
 Have you loved a person who is never wrong, never sorry and believes it is always someone else's fault?
 Have you ever experienced an individual who's non-accountable for their behaviour and doesn't learn despite the mayhem and pain they produce?
 Have you witnessed an individual who has no tolerance for the slightest criticism, even when given constructive advice?
 Read further because this person may well be suffering from Narcissistic Personality Disorder.
 Maybe you're starting to see this behaviour, or can relate it to an ex-partner.

-The most massive (and initially devastating) realisation that’s necessary to assimilate, in order to pull away and create authentic love, is that the narcissist is incapable of genuine love and empathy.
-His purpose for creating a love relationship is for two reasons.
-Firstly to secure narcissistic supply (attention), and secondly to have an outlet to project his internal pain and torture onto.
-Relationship partners who are hooked and ‘hang on’ make the perfect subjects to abuse.
+The most massive (and initially devastating) realisation that's necessary to assimilate, in order to pull away and create authentic love, is that the narcissist is incapable of genuine love and empathy.
+His / her purpose for creating a love relationship is for two reasons.
+Firstly to secure narcissistic supply (attention), and secondly to have an outlet to project his / her internal pain and torture onto.
+People who are hooked and 'hang on' make the perfect subjects to abuse.

-Additionally many narcissistic are very ‘loose’ and struggle to do the necessary tasks in life, such as be accountable for bills, and play by the rules.
-Love partners who have good integrity, ethics and are solid citizens grant them the safety net of survival in society.
-Narcissists believe that being accountable and ‘solid’ makes them disgustingly ‘normal’.
-Mundane tasks that don’t offer narcissistic supply are avoided and even resented.
+Additionally many narcissists are very 'loose' and struggle to do the necessary tasks in life, such as be accountable for bills, and play by the rules.
+Love partners or family members who have good integrity, ethics and are solid citizens grant them the safety net of survival in society.
+Narcissists believe that being accountable and 'solid' makes them disgustingly 'normal'.
+Mundane tasks that don't offer narcissistic supply are avoided and even resented.

 Have you ever been in a relationship with an individual who demands your attention incessantly and becomes depressed, sulky and even full of rage if your attention goes elsewhere?
 This is one of the earliest warning signs of a narcissist.
 Please understand healthy adults do not behave in such a way.
-This is where women who know the difference turn their back and walk away; they know that any guy ringing them 10 times a day and demanding attention is not well.
-Unfortunately many women, as I did, can mistake (or delude ourselves) that this high need for attention means we’re loved, missed and adored, or maybe we felt wrong in leaving or speaking up, as a result of our own deficient boundary function.
-(Please see my eBook How to Understand and Implement Healthy Boundary Function.)
-Please be assured, this is not love; it’s the deadly calling card of the narcissist.
+This is where people who know the difference turn their back and walk away; they know that any person ringing them 10 times a day and demanding attention is not well.
+Unfortunately many individuals, as I did, can mistake (or delude ourselves) that this high need for attention means we're loved, missed and adored, or maybe we felt wrong in leaving or speaking up, as a result of our own deficient boundary function.
+Please be assured, this is not love; it's the deadly calling card of the narcissist.

 The classic bully is an archetype of the narcissist.
 The bully is a person who takes their own needs primarily by charm or intimidation.
 To the outer world this person may appear incredibly assertive, confident, charismatic, powerful and self-assured.
 Nothing could be further from the truth.